krishops/galactic-age/README.md

 3. Open `galactic-age/dist/index.html` to use the program in the browser
 4. To open a development server run `npm run start` in the command line

+## Project Testing

+1. Within the command line run `npm test` to run all tests using Jest.
+2. Confirm that all tests are passing and that all Business Logic code has 100% test coverage.

+**1 Test Suite**
+**17 Tests**

 ## Known Bugs

 * There are no known bugs in this project.